MenxLi/lfss/docs/client-intro.md

 Or, you can open a static web server at the `/frontend` directory ([source](https://github.com/MenxLi/lfss/tree/main/frontend)).

-> The panel is pretty basic at the moment, and is not planned to be a full-featured file manager.
+> The panel is pretty basic at the moment, and is not planned to be a full-featured, good-looking file manager.
 If you want a more advanced file manager, please consider building your own with the APIs.

 Alongside the web server, a JavaScript API client is also provided in the `frontend` directory.